Fifty-Days-at-Iliam/Monte-Carlo_electron_sim/README.md

 pip install numpy matplotlib numba pandas seaborn
 ```

 > **Note:** `numba` is used to JIT-compile the core simulation loop and rotation function, giving a significant speedup for M × N = 10⁸ total iterations.
 It is a required dependency.
+Runtime is approximately 2 minutes on a standard laptop; the first run may be slightly slower due to JIT compilation overhead.

 ## Usage